With the full moon in Leo, squaring Uranus, I’m pulling up creative/theatrical (Leo), uncommon type, astrology (Uranus). This is from 2009.

 I have meant to watch, The Gunfighter with Gregory Peck for almost 25 years.
-I finally got around to.
+I finally got around to it.
 The timing was perfect I suppose.

 “Well, there was this movie I seen one time,

 About a man riding ‘cross the desert and it starred Gregory Peck.